margarita-form/salty-css/libs/core/README.md

 ## Get started

+### TL;DR

+- Initialize: `npx salty-css init [directory]`
+- Create component: `npx salty-css generate [filePath]`
+- Build: `npx salty-css build [directory]`

 ### Quick way of using `salty-css` CLI

 #### Initialize Salty CSS for a project

-In your repository run `npx salty-css init [directory]` which installs required salty-css packages to the current directory and creates project files to the provided directory.
+In your existing repository run `npx salty-css init [directory]` which installs required salty-css packages to the current directory and creates project files to the provided directory.
 Directory can be left blank if you want files to be created to the current directory.
+Init will also create `.saltyrc` which contains some metadata for future CLI commands.

 #### Create components